Name: Arapaima (pirarucu)

 The Thais grow them to breed from and as a food source, and in recent years they have found their way into commercial fisheries as a game fish.
 In the wild, arapaima have evolved and adapted to their hostile environment.

 When the rivers rise they go in search of food in the flooded jungle, and as the flood waters recede they become trapped in flood ponds.
 As the oxygen depletes and other fish die, the arapaima evolved into an air breather, allowing them to feast on the dead and dying fish, then live in poor quality water till the next floods come.

 In the wild arapaima spawn around February to April, scooping out a nest approximately 15cm deep in sandy bottoms, preferring depths up to 2m.
 The female arapaima is sexually mature at the age of five years old, and are typically 160cm in length at this point in their life.

 The parental care includes helping to aerate the water for its offspring, which is a necessity for their survival in the oxygen-deficient waters of some habitats.
 Adults have the ability to exude a pheromone from their heads to attract offspring and keep them in close proximity.

 The arapaima communicates with its offspring by means of attractive pheromones, which keep the offspring near.
 They lay 300 to 500 egg and guard the eggs until they hatch, the young arapaima stay with the male while the female keeps other fish away.
 He stays within 300cm of the lake’s surface as the young must breathe air every 60 seconds.

-At eight weeks the young can be removed from the female with a fine net, but it is a risky situation as the male guards the young.
+At eight weeks the young can be removed from the male with a fine net, but it is a risky situation as the female guards the young.
 At three months the parents will eat their young to control overcrowding.
 In Thailand arapaima spawn in between August to October after heavy rain and water coloration, in 2007 our lake had two spawning females now there are three.
 We leave the arapaima bred in the lake to come through naturally, every year around six new fish survive to become future stock.